 Hi Friends of Oompf, it’s Alvan here.
 Today we will be talking about Bulgarian Split Squats, why you should do them and how to perform them.

 The Bulgarian split squat is a version of a single-leg squat where the back leg is elevated on a bench.
 This is an advanced exercise that requires good balance and coordination that will not only strengthen your quads, glutes but also your core and stability.
-If you have been doing barbell squats or weighted lunges and would like to take your lower body day to a next level, you can implement this into your next workout routine.
+If you have been doing barbell squats, weighted lunges or reverse lunges and would like to take your lower body day to a next level, you can implement this into your next workout routine.

 Why do the Bulgarian Split Squat?